Hiddensensu/Instagram_Project/README.md

 - Scikit-learn

 ## Key Takeaway
-Posts that generate **meaningful engagement signals** — especially saves and shares — are more likely to receive algorithmic distribution via Explore, even when controlling for total impressions.
+Posts that generate meaningful engagement signals especially saves and shares are more likely to receive algorithmic distribution via Explore, even when controlling for total impressions.